fare/bastiat.org/README.md

    2. Have me add you to
       [the official repository on github](http://github.com/fare/bastiat.org),
-      and to the the bastiat account on bespin
+      and to the bastiat account on bespin
 	  (maybe also get [an account on bespin.org](bespin.org/application.html)).
 	  Then you can `make bespin` to rebuild the website.